 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the non-statutory financial statements Co-op Section of our report.
+Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the non-statutory financial statements section of our report.

-We are independent of the Scheme in accordance with the ethical requirements that are relevant to our audit of the non-statutory financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Section in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Independent Auditor's Report to the Trustee of The Co-operative Pension Scheme (Pace) - Coop Section (continued)
+Independent Auditor's Report to the Trustee of The Co-operative Pension Scheme (Pace): Co-op Section (continued)